 There are plenty of good reasons to take a vacation, whether you’re eager to catch up on beach reads with a cocktail in hand or just want to take a much-needed break from the office.
 Still, while 73 percent of full-time private sector workers are offered paid vacation days, per the Bureau of Labor Statistics, research suggests that Americans are taking less time off than ever.
 In fact, about 55 percent of Americans are leaving some or all of their vacation time unused.

 That’s right.
 More than half of us our leaving free time off on the table.
-And that means we’re missing choice opportunities to become happier, healthier, and all-around more productive, because, as it turns out, vacation are good for you.
+And that means we’re missing choice opportunities to become happier, healthier, and all-around more productive, because, as it turns out, vacations are good for you.
 Really good for you.
 Just read on to see why putting aside your workaholic tendencies—even if just for a moment—is in your best interest.
 And when you do get around to booking that vacation, make sure you’ve committed to memory the 20 Ways to Make Travel Less Stressful.

 Lower Blood Pressure